Oliver-Mustoe/Solid-Tortoise-Final-Project/ANSIBLE_AND_PREP/Notes.md

 Steps to add keys to Windows hosts:
 1. Use PS_PREP (use the commands if cant run the files, openssh then keys)
 2. If C:\ProgramData\ssh is empty, rerun OpenSSH script then keys
-3. Copy keys from mgmt02 to the host (command from PS_PREP)
+3. Copy keys from mgmt02 to the host authorized keys (command from PS_PREP)
+4. Append host keys to authorized keys